Services and support for people with disabilities

-The National Institute for Health and Welfare (THL) promotes research and development on the independent living of people with disabilities and barrier-free planning, as well as on various services, such as personal assistant, housing, and assistive devices.
+The Finnish Institute for Health and Welfare (THL) promotes research and development on the independent living of people with disabilities and barrier-free planning, as well as on various services, such as personal assistant, housing, and assistive devices.
 THL also keeps statistics on disability issues.

 The National Supervisory Authority on Welfare and Health (Valvira) and Regional State Administrative Agencies supervise service provision and quality.

 The Advisory Board for the Rights of Persons with Disabilities (VANE) promotes the rights of people with disabilities and cooperation between disability organisations and the authorities.

 Municipalities responsible for carrying out services